 From the Yankee Boy upper trailhead follow the trail until you reach the Blue Lakes Trail junction.
 Head right at the junction, hiking up a low-grade rocky trail before turning right up a steep gully.
 Continue for around 500 ft vertical gain up the loose dirt/gravel on unclear trail.
 Despite its grade, there are no switchbacks here, so this bit is brutal.

-Reach a saddle at 13,500 ft, and turn left up an adjacent gully.
+Reach a saddle at 13,500 ft, and turn left up Lavender Couloir.
 This gully is of similar grade but composed primarily if larger talus blocks.
 It funnels hikers up to just below 14,000 ft.
 This part of the mountain is fairly shaded, so the top if often full of snow into July.
 As the gully narrows and becomes cliffed out near the top, angle to the left, and pass through a V-notch.
 Continue along a vague trail, angling up and to the right.
 The summit is only about 100 ft up and is clear from this point.
 Hike up along some solid rock to reach the summit.

 - I had hoped the clouds would at least have breaks in them, but it was completely socked in on the day of the hike.